Driving in Italy: All you Must Know Before you hit the road

 In Italy, as in most of Europe, you drive on the right-hand side of the road.
 This can be a significant adjustment for tourists coming from countries where driving on the left-hand side is the norm.

-Therefore, be sure to be aware of this difference and take extra care when navigating unfamiliar roads.
+Therefore, be aware of this difference and exercise extra caution when navigating unfamiliar roads.

 Do I need an international license to drive in Italy?